Shouvikkhan/Evaluating-old-car-price/README.md

 The data has one file "CarPricesData.csv".
 This file contains 1435 car prices data.

-You can download the data required for this case study here

 Data description
 The business meaning of each column in the data is as below